 There four main ways that business email gets hacked, although fortunately there are simple steps that can be taken to improve email security and reduce the risk of an email account compromise at your business.

-The easiest way for a hacker to gain access to a business email account is to ask the account holder for their password.
+The easiest way for a hacker to access business email accounts is to ask the account holder for their password.
 This method is incredibly simple, costs next to nothing, and is very effective.
 Phishing, like fishing, uses a lure to achieve its aim.
 An attacker only needs to craft an email with a plausible reason for divulging a password.